d-ciphr/CipherHUB/docs/Portfolio/Groups/Eden-227/Games/DecayingWinter.md

 # Decaying Winter
 A wave-based survival game that was originally designed by Archeximus and Skeletally.
-No longer maintained by the two, I <i>somewhat</i> recently became a part of the team as a programmer.
+No longer maintained by the two, I provided some new systems for a cancelled update of theirs.

 Has many features that are either upcoming, or complete.<br>
 Including but not limited to: